Biology

 No more than two courses can be counted from transfer credits; these must be approved by the department chairperson.

-Our students put theory into practice through on-site research, off-site research, and internships.
+As a biology major, you'll put theory into practice through on-site research, off-site research, and internships.

 • Internships: Supervised learning experiences provide opportunities for career exploration within a context of critical thinking.